bharathsanthanam94/A-Algorithm_C-_Implementation/README.md

 A* algorithm is implemented in C++.

-Input file has a grid of 1's and 0's.
+Input file is a grid of 1's and 0's.
 Zeros indicate free path and 1's indicate obstacles in the grid.

 Origin grid: [0,0]
 Output grid: [4,5]